aspatari/django-rest-boilerplate/{{cookiecutter.project_slug}}/README.md

 - Value is integer

 ### Action
-Actions class is needed to inherit `tbmarks.users.utils.GenericAction` Actions is a path to class it can be:
+Actions class is needed to inherit `apps.users.utils.GenericAction` Actions is a path to class it can be:
 - Full path to class
 - Class name from `action.py` from the same module